qupingzhe/tomato/README.md

 # tomato
 This is a qt4 program.And it is a pomodoro time.
+Need mkdir date.
+Should overload TomatoMainWindow::doStart( void ) for windows.